MeMent0L/list-datapartners/README.md

 ## 🦑 Policies

-**[Here](policies/README.md)** are the policies & processes by which accounts or assets may aquire positive labels such as `Pledged`.
+**[Here](policies/README.md)** are the policies & processes by which accounts get labels like `Pledged' and attach to online accounts.

 ## 🤿 List Files & Schema

-The file list-accounts-pledged.json has accounts with `Pledged` label.
+The file [list-accounts-pledged.json](list-accounts-pledged.json) has accounts with `Pledged` label.
 It follows this schema.

 ```json
 {